MayDev-404/Esports-Management/README.md

 1. Clone the repository:
    git clone https://github.com/your-username/esports-management-system.git
-2. Set up your MySQL database using the provided schema. use esports_management.sql and import it in xampp control panel.
+2. Set up your MySQL database using the provided schema: use esports_management.sql and import it in xampp control panel.
 4. Update db.php with your local database credentials.
 5. Launch the application using XAMPP, WAMP, or any local PHP server.